 Most underwater welders work for a commercial diving contractor.
 Others are directly employed by marine construction companies, shipping companies, oil & gas companies, or the military.

 Salaries in underwater welding can vary widely but can be more lucrative than those welders who work strictly on dry land.
-This is due to the training involved, the environment they work in and the amount of risk involved.
+This is due to the training involved, extra certifications required, and the environment they work in and the amount of risk involved.

 An underwater welder must first receive formal instruction from an approved school or program that meets the American Welding Society requirements for certification.